yuxuanzhuang/batter/README.rst

 ``batter`` is a modern, object-oriented toolkit for free-energy workflows.
-It adds support for **absolute binding free energy (ABFE)** of membrane proteins and **absolute solvation free energy (ASFE)**, with an AMBER + SDR pipeline to the original ``BAT.py`` package.
+It adds support for **absolute binding free energy (ABFE)** of membrane proteins and **absolute solvation free energy (ASFE)**, and provides a single-leg AMBER+SDR pipeline, extending the original ``BAT.py`` package.

-ABFE runs in ``batter`` follow a single-leg design that applies λ-dependent Boresch restraints, uses the simultaneous decoupling/recoupling (SDR) protocol with both the interacting and dummy ligands present in the system, and employs softcore electrostatics/van der Waals potentials to maintain smooth turn-on/turn-off behaviour.
+ABFE runs in ``batter`` follow a single-leg design that applies λ-dependent Boresch restraints, uses the simultaneous decoupling/recoupling (SDR) protocol with both the interacting and dummy ligands present in the system, and employs softcore electrostatics/van der Waals potentials to maintain smooth turn-on/turn-off behavior.

-``batter`` supports resuming interrupted runs, flexible system definitions via modular YAML configuration files, The job submission is highly parallelized, with each λ-window running as an independent job.
+``batter`` supports resuming interrupted runs, flexible system definitions via modular YAML configuration files.
+The job submission is highly parallelized, with each λ-window running as an independent job.
+For example, if you have 10 ligands for ABFE calculations, each with 24 λ-windows, ``batter`` can submit 240 jobs to your scheduler simultaneously.

 Installation
 -------------------------------